neveu/clojure-finite-state-machine/README.md

 clojure-finite-state-machine
 ============================

-Implementation of Gurp and Bosch's "On the implementation of finite state machines"
+Implementation of Gurp and Bosch's "On the implementation of finite state machines" in a functional language.